visgl/react-google-maps/examples/directions/README.md

 This is an example which shows how to use `useMapsLibrary` to load the `routes` library, and then use the modern `Route` class to compute and render routes on a map.

-It utilizes the modern client-side `Route.computeRoutes()` method combined with custom-styled React `<Polyline>` rendering, completely avoiding legacy services and CORS restrictions.
+It utilizes the modern client-side `Route.computeRoutes()` method combined with `createPolylines()` and `createWaypointAdvancedMarkers()` for rendering routes and markers on the map, completely avoiding legacy services and CORS restrictions.

 > [!IMPORTANT]
 >